thtmnisamnstr/google-drive-pinecone-integration/README.md

 For support and questions:
 - Check the troubleshooting section
-- Review the help command: `gdrive-search help`
+- Review the help command: `gdrive-pinecone-search help`
 - Open an issue on GitHub

 ## Roadmap